MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 Visual Studio looks for installed global environments using the registry (following [PEP 514](https://www.python.org/dev/peps/pep-0514/)), along with virtual environments and conda environments (see [Types of environments](#types-of-environments)).
 If you don't see an expected environment in the list, see [Manually identify an existing environment](#manually-identify-an-existing-environment).

+:::moniker range="vs-2017"
 When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab.
-For example, you can see in the image above that the interpreter's location is *C:\Python36-32*.
+For example, you can see in the image above that the interpreter's location is **C:\Python36-32**.
 The four commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
-For more information, see [Python Environments window tab reference - Overview](python-environments-window-tab-reference.md#overview-tab).
+For more information, see [Python Environments window tab reference 2017- Overview](python-environments-window-tab-reference.md#overview-tab).

-Use the drop-down list below the list of environments to switch to different tabs such as **Packages**, and **IntelliSense**.
-These tabs are also described in the [Python Environments window tab reference](python-environments-window-tab-reference.md).
+:::moniker-end

 :::moniker range="vs-2019"
 When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab.
 For example, you can see in the image above that the interpreter's location is *C:\Python36-32*.
 The four commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
-For more information, see [Python Environments window tab reference - Overview](python-environments-window-tab-reference.md#overview-tab).
+For more information, see [Python Environments window tab reference 2019- Overview](python-environments-window-tab-reference.md#overview-tab).
 :::moniker-end

 :::moniker range="vs-2022"
 When you select an environment in the list, Visual Studio displays various properties and commands for that environment on the **Overview** tab.
 For example, you can see in the image above that the interpreter's location is **C:\Program Files (x86)\Microsoft Visual Studio\Python310**.
 The four commands at the bottom of the **Overview** tab each open a command prompt with the interpreter running.
-For more information, see [Python Environments window tab reference - Overview](python-environments-window-tab-reference.md#overview-tab).
+For more information, see [Python Environments window tab reference 2022- Overview](python-environments-window-tab-reference.md#overview-tab).
 :::moniker-end

+Use the drop-down list below the list of environments to switch to different tabs such as **Packages**, and **IntelliSense**.
+These tabs are also described in the [Python Environments window tab reference](python-environments-window-tab-reference.md).

 To the right of each listed environment, is a control that opens an **Interactive** window for that environment.
 (In Visual Studio 2017 15.5 and earlier, another control appears that refreshes the IntelliSense database for that environment.
 See [Environments window tab reference](python-environments-window-tab-reference.md) for details about the database.)